 Defending against card skimming

-The best proactive cyber defense an organization can implement to defend against card-skimming attacks all focus on hardening the e-commerce application stack and limiting what code is allowed to run.
+The best proactive cyber defence an organisation can implement to defend against card-skimming attacks all focus on hardening the e-commerce application stack and limiting what code is allowed to run.

-- Use the Amazon “Block Public Access” option on any S3 buckets in use by the organization to prevent unauthorized changes to application files.
+- Use the Amazon “Block Public Access” option on any S3 buckets in use by the organisation to prevent unauthorised changes to application files.

 - Define a Content Security Policy (CSP) that defines a list of locations that resources can be loaded from on your site.
 This should be applied to all sensitive pages, such as payment pages, login pages and other areas where users may enter sensitive information.